Creative Automation / Applied

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Source material" to locate the part of the creative automation mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 17:03, where the video says: “exact second where it makes the most sense for that motion graphic or that text to pop in.
 And yeah, that is your task.
 Let's see what you can do.
 Okay, so we've just shut off that prompt.”

 03